Onaabani-giizis (Snowcrust Moon; March 5), 2020

 Finally the elder woman, who turned out to be the girl’s mother, fearing that Gibwanasii was starving, told her daughter to take him to her great medicine uncle Zhaawano-giniw (War Eagle from the South), a jaasakiid (seer using a shaking tent) whom she knew would have strong medicine for the Anishinaabe who came from the Earth World.
 Mother and daughter laid Gibwanasii on a blanket of cloud softer than rabbit fur and wrapped him gently so that he would not see.
 Then, with the thunder suddenly erupting, Gibwanasii felt his nest of cloud move.

-After what seemed like a mere moment the cloud stopped shaking and Animikii Giizhigookwe removed the cloud from around her future husband.
+After what seemed like a mere moment the cloud stopped shaking and Animikii Giniwkwe removed the cloud from around her future husband.
 In front of Gibwanasii, perched on another cloud, stood a Gichi-Giizhig-jiisakaan (great sky medicine lodge).
-Gibwanasii looked around him and saw many birchbark longhouses that were the homes of many different kinds of Thunderbirds, little and big Thunderbirds, all in human form.
-Entering the great medicine lodge Animikii Giizhigookwe brought her uncle greeting from her mother and, after she gifted him with asemaa, beseeched him for help.
+Gibwanasii looked around him and saw many wiigwaasi-zhaabondawaanan (birchbark longhouses) that were the homes of many different kinds of Thunderbirds, little and big Thunderbirds, all in human form.
+Entering the great medicine lodge Animikii Giniwkwe brought her uncle, who was a quite impressive fellow with snow white hair and bright yellow eyes, greetings from her mother and, after she gifted him with asemaa, beseeched him for help.

 “My mother said that you would have medicine for my husband so that he may eat as we do and perhaps even become one of us,” she said.

-* Inspired and loosely based on Norval Morrisseau's account of the traditional Ojibwe Anishinaabe story Man Changing into Thunderbird; on the traditional tale of the Thunder People narrated by Lucy Ogemah and Ceah Patricia Angeconeb from Obishikokaang (Lac Seul First Nation), Ontario; and on the tradironal Ojibwe Anishinaabe narrative "The Ten Unmarried Brothers and Thunderbird Woman."
-(Irving Hallowell).
+* Inspired by and loosely based on Norval Morrisseau's account of the traditional Ojibwe Anishinaabe story Man Changing into Thunderbird; on the traditional tale of the Thunder People narrated by Lucy Ogemah and Ceah Patricia Angeconeb from Obishikokaang (Lac Seul First Nation), Ontario; and on the traditonal Ojibwe Anishinaabe narrative "The Ten Unmarried Brothers and Thunderbird Woman."
+(Irving Hallowell)

 ¹ Source: Angeconeb, Debassige, and Thomas, The Art of the Anishnawbek.